Reporting hazards in the workplace

 What are common workplace hazards?

-The hazards that had been commonly identified in the workplace correlate with not only the biggest cause of injury in the workplace, but also fatalities:
+Organisations and their staff need to be aware of the types of hazard that arise in their work environments.
+Commonly identified hazards often correlate with not only the biggest cause of injury in the workplace, but also fatalities:

-- 36.3% identified someone not wearing the correct health and safety equipment
+- Not wearing the correct health and safety equipment

-- 29% noticed others working at height without following health and safety requirements
+- Working at height without following health and safety requirements

 Injury and fatality statistics